 In May 2014, the FASB issued ASU 2014-09, which provides guidance for revenue recognition.
 The standard's core principle is that a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
 In doing so, companies will need to use more judgment and make more estimates than under today's guidance.
+These may include identifying performance obligations in the contract, estimating the amount of variable consideration to include in the transaction price, allocating the transaction price to each separate performance obligation and accounting treatment of costs to obtain and fulfill contracts.
 In August 2015, the FASB issued ASU 2015-14, which defers the effective date of ASU 2014-09 for all entities by one year.
 Accordingly, public business entities should apply the guidance in ASU 2014-09 to annual reporting periods (including interim periods within those periods) beginning after December 15, 2017.
-We will use the modified retrospective approach upon adoption of this guidance effective January 1, 2018.
-We have utilized a comprehensive approach to assess the impact of the guidance on our contract portfolio.
-We have reviewed our current accounting policies and practices to identify potential differences resulting from the application of the new requirements to our revenue contracts, including evaluation of performance obligations in the contract, estimating the amount of variable consideration to include in the transaction price, allocating the transaction price to each separate performance obligation and accounting treatment of costs to obtain and fulfill contracts.
-In addition, we will update certain disclosures, as applicable, included in our financial statements to meet the requirements of the new guidance.
+Early adoption is permitted but not before annual periods beginning after December 15, 2016.
+While we do not plan to early adopt this ASU, we currently believe once we do adopt this standard, we will use the modified retrospective approach.
+We are in the initial stages of our evaluation and are continuing to assess the potential impact on our accounting policies and internal control processes including system readiness.
+We have reviewed several contracts with our largest revenue generating customers and we currently believe the impact on our consolidated financial statements will not be significant as fees are generally earned on actual usage primarily on a month to month basis.
+We will continue to review additional customer contracts to assess the impact, including evaluating the treatment of upfront costs to obtain these contracts under the new guidance.
+We do not know and cannot reasonably estimate quantitative information related to the impact of the new standard on our financial statements at this time.